plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     21. What is the sample standard deviation of your 1 million Lognormal(1,2) random variates? answer

-    22. What is the sample mean of the _logarithm_ of your 1 million Lognormal(1,2) random variates? answer
+    22. What is the sample mean of the logarithm of your 1 million Lognormal(1,2) random variates? answer

-    23. What is the sample standard deviation of the _logarithm_ of your 1 million Lognormal(1,2) random variates? answer
+    23. What is the sample standard deviation of the logarithm of your 1 million Lognormal(1,2) random variates? answer

-    24. What is the median of a Lognormal(1,2) distribution?
-(Hint: look up Lognormal distribution in Wikipedia) answer
+    24. What is the median of a Lognormal(1,2) distribution? answer

     25. What is the sample median of the 1 million Lognormal(1,2) variates that you generated at the beginning of this section?